DiabeticOwl/document_extract_api/README.md

 4. **Stop the Container**: Press `CTRL+C` in the terminal where the container is running.
 This will gracefully stop the Uvicorn server and, because of the `--rm` flag, the container will be automatically removed.

 ## Data Augmentation for OCR
 To handle low-quality real-world documents, the `build_vector_db.py` script employs an online data augmentation strategy.
 This is a critical step for building a system that is resilient to the imperfections of scanned or photographed documents.
-During the build process, one of several advanced preprocessing transformations is randomly applied to each document before it is passed to the OCR engine.
+During the build process, multiple advanced preprocessing transformations is applied to each document before it is passed to the OCR engine.

 This approach is more efficient than offline augmentation (pre-generating thousands of transformed images), as it saves significant disk space and time.
 More importantly, it makes the resulting vector database more robust.
 The system learns to associate a document's core semantic meaning with a variety of visual representations, not just a single "perfect" version.
 This greatly improves its ability to classify real-world documents affected by skewed scans, digital noise, and uneven lighting.